Team

 Nicole Huth, Doctoral Student

-I am a first-year doctoral student in the Developmental Sciences program working under Dr. Wagner’s mentorship in the BASE lab.
+I am a second-year doctoral student in the Developmental Sciences program working under Dr. Wagner’s mentorship in the BASE lab.
 I graduated from the University of Wisconsin-Madison in 2020 with a bachelor’s degree in Psychology.
 During my undergraduate and post-graduate career, I worked as a research assistant and lab manager for the combined research projects of the Prejudice and Intergroup Relations Lab and the Social Kids Lab.
 My work in these labs primarily focused on engaging parents in intervention efforts to reduce their children’s intergroup biases and promote their prosocial behaviors.
 As a doctoral student, I am interested in examining how early life experiences and interpersonal relationships shape children’s emotional functioning and risk for psychopathology.
 I am particularly excited to investigate how social factors, such as parenting practices, attenuate the relationship between adversity and externalizing psychopathology, such as antisocial behaviors or callous unemotional traits.

 Prejudice and Intergroup Relations Lab